Child Safety Code of Conduct

 (1) This Code of Conduct outlines appropriate standards of behaviour by adults towards children (child means persons under the age of 18).
 All members of La Trobe University (the University) are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children, in physical and virtual environments, by:

-- adhering to University’s Child Safety Policy and upholding the Child Safety Statement of Commitment at all times;
+- adhering to University’s Child Safety and Wellbeing Policy and upholding the Child Safety Statement of Commitment at all times;

 - taking all reasonable steps to protect children from abuse;